-- Service delivery incentives: regulators increasingly rely on service delivery incentives to reduce the risk of under-investment (e.g. in general maintenance, asset health and in circumstances where spend is discretionary).
-Such incentives may mitigate the risk of under-investment in existing infrastructure - Separate treatment of large one-off projects: it may be possible to treat new investments separately from existing assets within the price control, where the cost of capital is set by a market exercise.
-For example, Ofgem has used a separate delivery approach for offshore investment (through the Offshore Transmission Owner (OFTO) regime) and Ofwat is exploring direct procurement for customers (DPC) in which water companies seek bids from third parties to design, operate and build new infrastructure. - Pricing freedom for new investments when competing infrastructure and/or regulation of legacy services constrains market power: For example, in recognising the scale of investment required for gigabit capable networks and the scope for competing network build in many parts of the country, Ofcom has allowed Openreach pricing freedom on most fibre broadband services, with anchor pricing (a safeguard cap) on the entry-level superfast broadband service.
+- Statutory requirements: significant investment is driven by statutory requirements or official planning exercises, as opposed to purely commercial motivations.
+Where statutory investment is included in business plans, regulators typically allow for the recovery of these costs (subject to an appropriate efficiency challenge) in the allowed expenditure profile.
+Failure by regulated companies to fulfil their statutory duties can result in enforcement action and could ultimately result in them forfeiting control of the license to operate, which is a powerful incentive against under-investment. - Service delivery incentives: regulators increasingly rely on service delivery incentives to reduce the risk of under-investment (e.g. in general maintenance, asset health and in circumstances where spend is discretionary).
+Such incentives may mitigate the risk of under-investment in existing infrastructure. - Separate treatment of large one-off projects: it may be possible to treat new investments separately from existing assets within the price control, where the cost of capital is set by a market exercise.
+For example, Ofgem has used a separate delivery approach for offshore investment (through the Offshore Transmission Owner (OFTO) regime) and Ofwat is making use of direct procurement for customers (DPC) in which water companies seek bids from third parties to design, finance, operate and build new infrastructure. - Pricing freedom for new investments when competing infrastructure and/or regulation of legacy services constrains market power: For example, in recognising the scale of investment required for gigabit capable networks and the scope for competing network build in many parts of the country, Ofcom has allowed Openreach pricing freedom on most fibre broadband services, with anchor pricing (a safeguard cap) on the entry-level superfast broadband service.
 This approach allows scope for returns above the cost of capital on the new investment, in order to offset the risk that demand in future turns out to be insufficient to allow for recovery of the upfront investment.